-Dr. Leo Taylor
+Dr. Leo Taylor, PhD

 Man with red beard, earrings, septum ring, and glasses wearing black and white blazer and orange scarf

-Dr. Leo Taylor
+Dr. Leo Taylor, PhD

 Program Manager for Faculty and Staff Affairs